 Hrag Yedalian, program administrator of Audiovisual Collections, oversees the USC Shoah Foundation’s Armenian Genocide collection.
 He has previously worked in state and local government and for various nonprofit groups.
 Hrag graduated with high honors from UC Berkeley with a BA in History and then went on to study film and video editing at the American Film Institute Conservatory (AFI).

-Day 7 of 30 Days of Testimony: Robert Melson on the testimony of Richard Ashton
+Robert Melson on the testimony of Richard Ashton

 After the disastrous Balkan wars of 1912-13, the Turks lost most of their European possessions.
 To dilute the Armenian presence and create a homogenous Turkish and Muslim population that would unequivocally support the Turkish state, the Young Turks decided on a policy of resettling Muslim refugees from the Balkan wars in Armenian areas and deporting the indigenous population.
 These early measures led to the impoverishment and death of thousands; then came the First World War with Turkey taking the side of Germany against Russia and its allies.
 It is in this context that the massacres in the province of Van, which were an early phase in the Armenian Genocide of 1915 can be understood.